RonIovine/pshell/README.md

 ```
 The following HTML 'pydoc' generated documentation is available in the
 $PSHELL_INSTALL/python/doc directory, the user can also use the command
-line 'pydoc' to see the embedded documentation on all the python modules.
+line 'pydoc' to see the embedded documentation on all the corresponding
+python modules.
 ```
 pshell.html
 PshellServer.html